Phishing kits rarely sit on one clean hostname anymore. The whole point is to keep moving.

 • *.web.app

-If you encounter a suspicious URL that appears to expose wildcard routing, log more than the hostname:
+If a suspicious URL looks like it came from wildcard routing, log more than the host:

 3. certificate SAN overlap